Zabooby/mpv-config/README.md

     - KrigBilateral: Chroma scaler that uses luma information for high quality upscaling.
     - SSimSuperRes: Make corrections to the image upscaled by mpv built-in scaler (removes ringing artifacts and restores original  sharpness).
 - [NVIDIA Image Sharpening](https://gist.github.com/agyild/7e8951915b2bf24526a9343d951db214) - An adaptive-directional sharpening algorithm shaders.
-- [FidelityFX CAS](https://gist.github.com/agyild/bbb4e58298b2f86aa24da3032a0d2ee6) - Sharpening shader that provides an even level of sharpness across the video.
+- [FidelityFX CAS](https://gist.github.com/agyild/bbb4e58298b2f86aa24da3032a0d2ee6) - Sharpening shader that provides an even level of sharpness across the frame.
 - [FSRCNN](https://github.com/igv/FSRCNN-TensorFlow/releases) - Very resource intensive upscaler that uses a neural network to upscale very accurately.
 - [AMD FidelityFX Super Resolution](https://gist.github.com/agyild/82219c545228d70c5604f865ce0b0ce5) - A spatial upscaler which provides consistent upscaling quality regardless of whether the frame is in movement.
 - [Anime4k](https://github.com/bloc97/Anime4K) - Shaders designed to scale and enhance anime.
 Includes shaders for line sharpening, artefact removal, denoising, upscaling, and more.
     - I have only kept the shaders that were useful to me.
 -  (Ravu) mpv-prescalers
-    - **COMING SOON**
+    - **COMING SOON!**

 ## Installation (on Windows)

 * Download the latest 64bit (or 64bit-v3 for new CPUs) mpv Windows build by shinchiro [here](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract its contents into a folder of your choice (mine is called mpv).
 This is now your mpv folder and can be placed wherever you desire.
-* Run `mpv-install.bat`, which is located in the `installer` folder (see section below), with administrator privileges by right-clicking and selecting run as administrator, after it's done, you'll get a prompt to open Control Panel and set mpv as the default player.
+* Run `mpv-install.bat`, which is located in the `installer` folder (see below), with administrator privileges by right-clicking and selecting run as administrator, after it's done, you'll get a prompt to open Control Panel and set mpv as the default player.
 * Download and extract the `portable_config` folder from this repo to the mpv folder and you are good to go.
 * Adjust any settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) to fit your system's specs, use the [manual](https://mpv.io/manual/master/) to find out what different options do.
 * You're done.
 Go watch some videos!